bxlab/cmdb-quantbio/assignments/lab/bulk_RNA-seq/assignment/index.md

 counts_df_normed = preprocessing.deseq2_norm(counts_df)[0]
 ```

 Now extract the expression data from a given gene (let's start with the first column, DDX11L1) and merge it with the metadata, which contains the predictor variable of interest (sex).
+Note that sex here is encoded as 1 and 2, where 1 refers to males and 2 refers to females.

 ```
 counts_gene = counts_df_normed.iloc[:, 0:1]